 In addition to the costs of primary production, the costs of slaughter also play an important role in the international comparison of competitiveness.
 The costs of slaughter are calculated based on slaughter of broilers in a large commercial slaughterhouse.
 The weight of the carcass is 70% of the live weight delivered from the farm.
-The main components in the slaughter costs are labour (30%) and building and equipment (30%).
-The other costs (40%) are, for example, transport of broilers, energy, water, quality control and offal disposal.
+The main components in the slaughter costs are labour (35%) and building and equipment (25%).
+The other costs (40%) are, for example, transport of broilers, energy, water, inspection and packing.
 We assumed that all countries use advanced modern equipment.
+It is assumed that the differences in slaughter costs between the countries are mainly a result of differences in labour costs.
 Based on labour costs for slaughterhouse workers, the costs of slaughter are calculated for the selected non-EU countries.
-Hourly wages for workers in slaughterhouses, including social tax, in some countries are: the USA \leqslant 17, Thailand \leqslant 2, Brazil \leqslant 3, Argentina \leqslant 3.5, Russia \leqslant 3 and Ukraine \leqslant 2.5.
+Hourly wages for workers in slaughterhouses, including social tax, in some countries are: the USA \in 13, Thailand \in 2, Brazil \in 3, Argentina \in 3.5, Russia \in 3 and Ukraine \in 2.5.
 Table 3.6 gives the results of costs at farm level and the costs of slaughter in eurocents per kg of carcass weight.
 Figure 3.4 gives the same data in a graph.